yuitof/english-uncategorized/through.md

 - Just as you would never automatically rewrite user file data to uppercase the data or normalize CRLF to LF line-endings, so you should never change, interfere or corrupt filenames or timestamps through case / Unicode form / timestamp normalization.

 - In this counter-example of good practice, the application's code forces data through whenever it is available (signaled by the 'data' event):

+- Think of this as creating configuration to let you to connect through the isolated environment of the container.